 And it’s true, if you google creating a retirement portfolio with ETFs you get digital crickets.
 There’s not much out there in the blogosphere or on the sites of the major financial institutions.
 Articles that have headlines that suggest they are about to give some ideas on building an ETF portfolio for retirement usually stop short or discuss creating wealth for retirement.

 So hey, I’ll give it a go.
 I’ve put in way too many thousands of hours studying asset allocation and retirement and retirement funding models.
 My sister who is a wonderfully dedicated primary school teacher ‘observes’ that I am a ‘hyperfixator’ or at least that I suffer from hyperfixation.
 Got kids?
 You might see some of that hyperfixation when they fire up that Xbox.
 Hey, as a Microsoft MSFT shareholder it’s my duty to disclose and provide you the link to the Xbox site.
 Hyper fixate away, kids.

 Is this investment advice?
 Well not really.

 Of course, nothing on this site is concrete advice.
 Use the information and ideas to form and shape your own opinion.
 If you’re a self-directed investor you should know what you’re doing.
-You should understand your personal tax situation.
-You should understand currency conversion charges and withholding taxes.
+You should understand your personal tax situation plus currency conversion charges and withholding taxes.
 You should know what goes where with respect to RRSP vs TFSA vs non registered amounts and accounts.
-You should know the most optimal order on how to harvest your assets with respect to account types.
-You should know when to take CPP and OAS.
+Discover the most optimal order on how to harvest your assets with respect to account types.
+Know when to take CPP and OAS.
 You should know how much you can comfortably spend each year.
-You should understand estate planning, hold the proper insurance and know how to set up your beneficiaries.
+There is the need to understand estate planning, hold the proper insurance and know how to set up your beneficiaries.